ShizuVoice/qna-bot/README.md

 When you are in the Bot section, click "Copy" below the "Click to Reveal Token" and to go the root folder of qna-bot.
 When you are in the root folder of qna-bot, open `token.txt` and then clear the content of it and then paste the token and save it.
-*Be warned that when someone saw your bot token, they can use your bot account without your control!
+*Be warned that when someone saw your bot token, they can use your bot account without your own control!
 When in doubt, go to the Bot section of the
-[developers](https://discord.com/developers) page, click "Regenerate" and then "Copy" and then paste the token in the `token.txt`*
+[developers](https://discord.com/developers) page, click "Regenerate" and then click "Copy" and then replace the content of `token.txt` by clearing it and pasting it*

-After that, you just have to open `qnamain.py` and you a console window will appear.
+After that, in Windows you just have to open or double click `qnamain.py` and a console window will appear.
 Or you can run it on Command Prompt by navigating to the root directory of `qna-bot` and then typing `py qnamain.py`.
 For Linux users, navigate to the root folder on terminal and execute it by typing `python3 qnamain.py`.

 Once you get the "successfully connected" message on the console, everything is working.